arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 Select the correct **board** and **port** in the **Tools** section.
 Copy the sketch below into the Arduino IDE sketch editor, then upload it to Opta™.
-When the sketch is uploaded you will see the Opta's STATUS LEDs blinking in sequence.
+When the sketch is uploaded you will see the Opta™ device's STATUS LEDs blinking in sequence.

 ```arduino
 void setup() {